Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If your dog has an upset stomach, you can help it recover in several ways.
 First, withholding food for a few hours can help the stomach feel better more quickly.
 Just make sure to leave water available to prevent dehydration.
 It’ll be helpful to provide smaller amounts of water, little and often, as gulping large amounts can make dogs feel nauseated.

 After a fasting period, you can introduce foods that are gentle on the stomach and easy to digest.
 Foods like cooked white rice, plain cooked chicken, and unsalted bone broth can help satiate hunger without making dogs feel worse.
-Your veterinary clinic will also have specially formulated digestive support foods to save you home cooking.
+Your veterinary clinic will also have specially formulated digestive support foods to save you from home cooking.

 If your dog continues to experience an upset stomach after 48 hours, contact your veterinarian for further instructions.
 If your dog ever has blood in its vomit or stool or has a fever, call your veterinarian right away.